 But to achieve this requires serious privacy protection solutions.
 Of course, this has been recognised by security technology companies for some time - ID R&D, for example, specialises in part in detecting voice-based biometric fraud.

-Thanks to these developments, misuse is slowly becoming impossible without government or global multinational company-level resources.
 The accuracy of speech recognition is also improving: a joint project between HSE University and Nizhny Novgorod State Linguistic University (LUNN) has developed a new solution.

 The method involves an algorithm that is resistant to noise of 10 dB or more, which can operate in real time and can have a significant impact on speech recognition, reducing the error rate to around 2%.